GaryOcean428/Gary8/docs/LINT_TSC_PLAN.md

   - 3.1.b Underwater bubbles map: ✅ Done
   - 3.1.c Abstract shapes map: ✅ Done
 - Step 3.2: Remove parse errors in Chat.tsx and ChatHistory.tsx → ✅ Done
-- Step 3.3: Remove or prefix unused variables with `_`:
+ - Step 3.3: Remove or prefix unused variables with `_`: ✅ Done
   - 3.3.a Identify all `no-unused-vars` warnings via `eslint . --ext .ts,.tsx --rule '@typescript-eslint/no-unused-vars': 2`.
   - 3.3.b Prefix unused variables and function parameters with `_` (e.g. `_value`) or remove if truly unnecessary.
   - 3.3.c Eliminate unused imports and disable directives (`eslint-disable`) where no longer needed.

-- Step 3.4: Demote or refactor explicit `any` in core modules:
+ - Step 3.4: Demote or refactor explicit `any` in core modules: ✅ Done
   - 3.4.a Run `tsc --noEmit` to locate all implicit and explicit `any` usages.
   - 3.4.b Replace `any` with accurate interfaces, union types, or `unknown` with runtime type guards.
   - 3.4.c Add `// TODO` comments for complex types to revisit in a separate tagging sprint.